-200. The risk identification process led to identification of one substantive risk, which involves the GMO recombining with other CPV-2 strains, with the potential for transmission of the recombinant GMO to other susceptible animals resulting in disease.
+203. The risk identification process led to identification of one substantive risk, which involves the GMO recombining with other CPV-2 strains, with the potential for transmission of the recombinant GMO to other susceptible animals resulting in disease.
 This risk was characterised in Chapter 2, Section 3.

-201. Some of the current APVMA registered CPV-2 vaccines have warning statements on their labels to ensure that:
+204. Some of the current APVMA registered CPV-2 vaccines have warning statements on their labels to ensure that:

-- CPV-2 vaccines are available by prescription only; - Only healthy dogs should be vaccinated following adequate clinical examination; and - A minimum period of two weeks should lapse between vaccination courses.
+- CPV-2 vaccines are available by prescription only; - only healthy dogs should be vaccinated following adequate clinical examination; and - a minimum period of two weeks should lapse between vaccination courses.

-202. To maintain critical elements of the risk context, prior to APVMA registration, the draft licence imposes conditions requiring that the vaccine may only be administered to healthy dogs, only one live CPV-2 vaccine should administered at a time, and that a minimum period of two weeks should lapse between vaccinations.
+205. To maintain critical elements of the risk context, prior to APVMA registration, the licence imposes conditions requiring that end users of the vaccine must be advised to only administer the vaccine to healthy dogs, and to follow recommended vaccination schedules indicating that the next CPV-2 vaccine must not be given until at least two weeks after vaccination with the GMO.
 This is to manage the risk of recombination between CPV-2 vaccine or field strains circulating in the environment.